 The Second Circle is much more harmonious than the First, though, from the ignorance of its inmates, perfect harmony could by no possibility exist.
-Over this circle, missionary Spirits, from the Fifth and Sixth circles, have strong care, and labor assiduously to unfold the powers of the inmates.
-The attention of each, by these missionaries, is gradually turned toward intellectual and moral pursuits, and in course of time they become progressed so far as to exchange their residence for the Third circle,-which is the abiding place of Spirits who are more highly developed than those of the Second.
+Over this circle, missionary Spirits, from the Fifth and Sixth Circles, have strong care, and labor assiduously to unfold the powers of the inmates.
+The attention of each, by these missionaries, is gradually turned toward intellectual and moral pursuits, and in course of time they become progressed so far as to exchange their residence for the Third Circle, which is the abiding place of Spirits who are more highly developed than those of the Second.

-The Third Circle is occupied by Spirits well-meaning and disposed, but who have neglected to unfold the intellectual powers of the soul,-who have no, or at most, but a partial acquaintance with Nature and her Laws, so that they are unfitted to live in harmony therewith.
+The Third Circle is occupied by Spirits well-meaning and disposed, but who have neglected to unfold the intellectual powers of the soul,-who have no, or, at most, but a partial acquaintance with Nature and her laws, so that they are unfitted to live in harmony therewith.
 In this circle there is a moral beauty displayed, that is seen in none of the lower circles, and which places it far, very far in advance of them.
-Therein are many Spirits of considerable Literary talents, and scientific research, who abide in groups, according to their affinities of taste.
+Therein are many Spirits of considerable literary talents, and scientific research, who abide in groups, according to their affinities of taste.

-The occupation of the members of this circle is purely progressive; they are engaged in developing and unfolding their powers by discipline and research.
-To this circle are the Spirits of Infants and undeveloped children consigned, who are watched over, attended and educated with the utmost care and attention.
-The principle of Love is more fully developed in this circle than any other, and its inmates exhibit remarkable benevolence and kindness in their demeanor, one towards another.
-After a sufficient study of Nature, and an attainment of the requisite Wisdom, the inmates of this circle progress to the Fourth circle, where the beauties of the Spirit Land begin to appear with force and perspicuity ;- for this circle, besides being surrounded with an exceedingly moral atmosphere, is occupied by wise Spirits, as Love and Wisdom are the prevailing principles in development.
-Spirits of this circle are highly progressed,-it being the abiding place of many Scientific, Literary and Educated persons.
-This.
+The occupation of the members of this circle is purely progressive; they are engaged in developing and unfolding their powers by discipline and research. circle are the Spirits of infants and undeveloped children consigned, who are watched over, attended and educated with the utmost care and attention. principle of love is more fully developed in this circle than any other, and its inmates exhibit remarkable benevolence and kindness in their demeanor, one towards another.
+After a sufficient study of Nature, and an attainment of the requisite wisdom, the inmates of this circle progress to the Fourth Circle, where the beauties of the Spirit Land begin to appear with force and perspicuity; - for this circle, besides being surrounded with an exceedingly moral atmosphere, is occupied by wise Spirits, as Love and Wisdom are the prevailing principles in development.
+Spirits of this circle are highly progressed,-it being the abiding place of many scientific, literary and educated persons.
+This circle is also divided into societies, made up as the preceding are.